ArduPilot/ardupilot_wiki/common/source/docs/common-telemetry-port-setup.rst

 Telemetry / Serial Port Setup
 =============================

-This article shows how to configure the telemetry ports (aka serial ports) on the flight controller.
+This article shows how to configure the telemetry ports (aka serial ports) on the autopilot.
-The instructions use the Pixhawk but they apply for most flight controllers.
+The instructions use the Pixhawk but they apply for most autopilots.

 Overview
 ========